 Do you accept book donations?

-You can drop off gently used book donations to the Better World Books bins in the parking lots at our Washington Avenue Branch and Delaware Branch.
+You can drop off gently used book donations to the Better World Books bins in the parking lots at our Delaware Branch & Pine Hills Branch.
 For more information, see Better World Books Donations.

 Can I make suggestions of items I would like the library to purchase?

 Sure!
 Stop by or call any of our neighborhood branch locations, or Ask a Librarian online.

 What is the PIN to sign on to a computer?

 When we issued your card, we assigned you a 4-digit Personal Identification Number (PIN).
 You can change your PIN online, or you can stop by any of our neighborhood branch locations for assistance.

 Do I need a library card to use a computer?